Nutrition Internships in South Africa

 - Marketing project services on social media

 There are also various weekly and monthly activities at our partner organisations.
 Every week, you will travel to care centres for children ages 1-5 to deliver food and give caregivers a workshop on cooking healthy meals.
 The children at these centres do not receive regular nutritious meals and are at risk of stunting.
-This food is purchased from our partner organisations and we hope that they will benefit from a healthy meal each day.
+This food is purchased with the hope that they will benefit from a healthy meal each day.

 Other weekly activities include visiting Where Rainbows Meet to advise those attending the foundation's counselling unit.
 The people attending the unit are often affected by illnesses such as HIV, tuberculosis, and various NCDs, and are in desperate need of specific dietary advice.
 An improved diet can drastically improve their lives.
 You can also get involved in nutrition workshops at another organisation in Vrygrond, and participate in yoga, Zumba, and walking sessions with members of the community.

 At the beginning of each quarter, we will hold community events to further promote the Nutrition Project in Muizenberg.
 Each event will focus on the importance of a healthy diet and lifestyle.
-These could include sporting events or cooking competitions.
+These events often vary in nature and could include sporting events or cooking competitions, for example.

-During your time at the Nutrition Project, you will be supervised by a qualified nutritionist, who works part-time.
-On days when the nutritionist is not working at the project, work will be allocated for you and you will be supervised by a Projects Abroad Volunteer Coordinator.
+During your time at the Nutrition Project, you will be supervised by a qualified dietitian, who works full-time.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.